-Iolanthe sits on 1.25 acres up on the Olympic Peninsula of Washington State.
-We’re up in the tippy-top most corner of the country in the beautiful Dungeness Valley in a tiny town called Sequim, known for its annual Lavender Weekend each July, and, once upon a time according to Julia Child, the world’s most luscious strawberries can be found here too.
+Iolanthe was founded in 2009, and sits on 1.25 acres up on the Olympic Peninsula of Washington State.
+We’re up in the tippy-top most corner of the country in the beautiful Dungeness Valley in a tiny town called Sequim.

 From the moment I saw this photograph by Dennis Kirkland of this beautiful little Peruvian girl with her baby alpaca, I knew without a doubt that alpacas were the animals I wanted to raise: part wookie, part giraffe, part teddybear, with those huge gorgeous eyes, and oof, don’t even get me started about how soft and adorable they are!
 They’ve turned out to be the most wonderful, inquisitive, loving creatures I’ve ever met, and my life is all the more amazing for being owned by them.
 Their fiber is hypo-allergenic, softer than cashmere, and makes the most beautiful hats for kids who are battling cancer.